11 Feb 2013

 At the World Economic Forum in late January in Davos, Switzerland, Yahoo!
 CEO Marissa Mayer talked about many things, including the benefits of data portability.
 (Watch the entire 30-minute video here.)
 In Mayer’s view, users should “own” their data and be able to easily export/remove it from one application or service and import it into another.

 It’s funny how Marissa advocates for data to be portable.
 Now, don’t get me wrong.
 This may well be her honest belief.
-It’s no coincidence, though, that Yahoo doesn’t possess great deal of user data relative to Amazon, Apple, Facebook, Google, Twitter, and others.
+It’s no coincidence, though, that Yahoo doesn’t possess a great deal of user data, at least relative to Amazon, Apple, Facebook, Google, and possibly Twitter.
 In terms of search, for instance, Yahoo!’s market share continues to dwindle.

 Don’t believe me?
 When was the last time that you updated your Yahoo! profile?
 I’ll bet that it’s been a while.